starsite/FileMaker-Swift/README.md

 # SwiftFM
 SwiftFM is a service class for working with the FileMaker Data API.
-(Swift 4.2+, Xcode 9.4+)
+Swift 4.2+ and Xcode 9.4+ required.

 - - -